About Founders Week

 ETSU Martin Center for the Arts, ETSU Foundation Grand Hall

-The ETSU Elevates pitch competition will feature nine projects that pair students with nine different community partners to address an economic, social or environmental issue of their choice.
+ETSU Elevates features collaborative community engagement projects between ETSU students and regional community partners that address economic, social or environmental issues.
 The students will present their pitches in front of a live audience and three judges.

 ETSU Remembers